limine-bootloader/limine/CONFIG.md

 It is thus imperative that the intended config file is placed in a location that will not be shadowed by another candidate config file.

-On EFI, should Limine fail to determine which volume it was booted from - a condition it reports as a bug - it instead scans every volume it can see, for `/EFI/limine/limine.conf` and `/EFI/BOOT/limine.conf` before the four names above.
+On EFI, should Limine fail to determine which volume it was booted from, it reports the condition as a bug and waits for a keypress.
+It then scans every volume it can see, for `/EFI/limine/limine.conf` and `/EFI/BOOT/limine.conf` before the four names above.

 ### Config via SMBIOS